 - Collection statements: Ensure collection statements are in place which clearly articulate why diversity information is being sought, how it will be used, and where it will be stored.

 - Privacy Impact Assessments: Conduct a Privacy Impact Assessment ('PIA') as a risk management exercise.
 The purpose of a PIA is to identify privacy risks and to develop strategies to mitigate them.
-As stated in the Guide, 'the greater the data analytics complexity and higher the privacy risk is, the more likely it will be that a comprehensive PIA will be required to determine and manage its impacts.'
+As stated in the Guide, 'the greater the data analytics complexity and higher the privacy risk is, the more likely it will be that a comprehensive PIA will be required to determine and manage its impacts'.
 While not mandatory for all organisations subject to the Privacy Act, a PIA would assist with the process of streamlining the collection of diversity data which is certainly considered high risk.

-- Privacy culture: Ensure that there are clear privacy managements roles and responsibilities, as well as regular staff training.
+- Privacy culture: Ensure that there are clear privacy management roles and responsibilities, as well as regular staff training.
 Embedding a culture of privacy compliance is critical to ensuring the adequacy of diversity data collection.

 Dora Luo, Partner at Hunton Andrews Kurth, analyses the relevant requirements for the collection of employee data under the various legal regulations in China.

 As a general principle under Chinese law, the collection of personal information shall be subject to the consent of the relevant data subjects.
-According to Standard GB/T 35273-2020 on Information Security Technology - Personal Information Security Specification ('the Specification'), religion and sexuality are considered to be sensitive personal information and therefore are subject to the express consent of data subjects before collection and processing.
+According to Standard GB/T 35273-2020 on Information Security Technology - Personal Information Security Specification ('the Specification'), religion and sexuality are considered to be sensitive personal information and are therefore subject to the express consent of data subjects before collection and processing.
 Please note that the Specification is not legally binding and cannot be used as a direct basis for legal enforcement.
 However, in practice, the provisions of the Specification may be used as a reference or guideline in enforcement practice, especially for some vague legal provisions without specific requirements.
 As such, it is suggested that companies comply with the Specification for best practice.

 In addition, pursuant to the Personal Information Protection Law (Draft) ('the Draft PIPL'), besides the aforementioned types of personal information, race and ethnicity data is also regarded as sensitive personal information.
 The Draft PIPL requires data controllers to obtain 'separate consent' from data subjects before processing sensitive personal information and to inform data subjects of the necessity of processing and its impact on data subjects.
 As it stands, the Draft PIPL has not been officially finalised.
 Nonetheless, once it becomes effective, it will be considered as the most important law regulating protection of personal information and all provisions will be legally binding.